AGSCourse/Template_Course_Repo/module_2/README.md

-# Foundation os Genomics and Genetic Medicine
+# Foundations of Genomics and Genetic Medicine

 ## Table of contents
 1. [Module Developers and Assistants](#devel)